 Schedule regular meetings

 If you are wondering how to get the most out of your employees, you might want to start by asking their opinion.
 No one will be able to tell you better than them which jobs are a waste of their time.
 Schedule regular meetings in which you can catch up with your staff.
 Find out what tasks they deem unnecessary and work with them to find solutions.
-For instance, if they are wasting hours a day trying to use an out of date photocopier, you might want to invest in a new one.
+For instance, if they are wasting hours a day trying to use an out of date photocopier, you might want to invest in a new one and consider getting Production copiers for sale.
 In the short term, this will be an expense; however, in the long term this will save you money and improve staff morale.
 By discussing productivity with your employees, you will make it clear that you are monitoring their progress.
 This will help you if you ever have to discipline one of your workers for a failure to manage their workload.
 If you have given them plenty of opportunities to find a solution, but they haven’t put the effort in, you will be well within your rights to make your disappointment known.
 However, if you have failed to engage with the way your organization runs, you may be unfairly reprimanding someone who is facing obstacles you know nothing about.
 Your staff will definitely appreciate you taking the time to gather all the information.

 Monitor out of office activity